WA Museum Boola Bardip: What You Need To Know

 How much does it cost?

-The museum is free entry, however some special events and exhibitions may require a fee.
+As of October 10, 2022 there is a small entry fee to enter the museum of $15 standard and $10 concession.
+Kids under 15 and Carers with a valid permit are free.
 You can head straight there, but on weekends and public holidays there may be a wait – to ensure entry, you can pre-book your visit HERE.

-For more information about WA Museum Boola Bardip, head to their website HERE.
+For more information about WA Museum Boola Bardip, head to their website.